kwea123/nerf_pl/README.md

 ![lego_nerf](https://user-images.githubusercontent.com/11364490/105649082-0e4dac00-5ef2-11eb-9d56-946e2ac068c4.gif)

-## Phototourism dataset
+## Brandenburg Gate from Phototourism dataset

- Brandenburg Gate.
 To be updated.

 # :warning: Notes on differences with the paper